jbussemaker/AssignmentEncoding/README.md

   - However, increasing the allowed time does not result in better encoding scores and optimization results
-  - This could be because the encoders that take most time are the ones that use design variable grouping, which is normally used in encoders with very high imputation ratios, and are therefore usually not interesting anyway !!!UPDATE BELOW!!!
-TODO:
+  - This could be because the encoders that take most time are the ones that use design variable grouping, which is normally used in encoders with very high imputation ratios, and are therefore usually not interesting anyway
-- Most selected encoders reside either on the imputation ratio = 1 or information index = 1 lines
+- Most selected encoders reside either on the imputation ratio = 1 or distance correlation = 1 lines
   - Many even lie at the intersection (which is the best encoding score possible)
-  - Maximum imputation ratio was about 30, even for relatively large problems
+  - Maximum imputation ratio was about 10 (first limit), even for relatively large problems
-  - Encoders with information index = 1 all reach very good optimization results
+  - Encoders with dist corr > 0.4 (and especially dist corr = 1) all reach very good optimization results
-  - Encoders with imputation ratio = 1 reach very good optimization results if information index > approx .5
+  - Encoders with imputation ratio = 1 have mixed results regarding optimization results and dist corr values
-    - Below that, results are still acceptable
 - Heuristics wrt imputation ratios apply per (sub) assignment problem (due to the effort required to perform imputation), if an architecting problem contains multiple assignment problems, the total imputation ratio can be relatively large (as imputation ratios of independent assignment problems are (approx.) multiplied to get to